Bikes by Trek , Whyte , Ridgeback & Wisper

 So, should you go Electric ?
 There are several categories of E-bikes out there, just as there are several categories of non-electrics.
 At the most aggressive end of the spectrum we have sporty adults riding Full-Suspension Mountain E-bikes very fast over very rugged terrain - they don't in any way "need" an electric bike but just have them for the thrill of it, being able to tackle tricky uphill sections at speed as well as downhills.
 Now, to be honest, those riders aren't likely to be reading this section - they already know what they want in a bike !
 So we're aiming this at everyone else, ie people who would appreciate a bit of help with the Derbyshire hills !!

-If you do go electric, at some point, as sure as eggs is eggs, you'll get some narrow minded roadie cyclist saying "Huh, that's not proper cycling !"
+If you do go electric, at some point, as sure as eggs is eggs, you'll get some old-school cyclist saying "Huh, that's not proper cycling !"
 Just ignore them.
 They think that because the bike's electric that you don't do any work, but the thing is that you can choose how hard to work yourself.
 E-bikes have typically 4 different levels of assistance to choose from, or you can ride completely under your own steam.
 In the assistance modes you still have to pedal yourself,but the modes vary from slight assistance to massive.
 For instance with our most powerful bikes, powered by the Bosch CX motor, if you select "Turbo" mode, unless you are very unfit you should be able to go up any Matlock hill without any discomfort.
 You might, on the other hand, choose a less powerful mode, work yourself harder, and conserve battery power at the same time.

 So, how much will it cost ?